 - Make a left turn or prepare for an authorized right turn

 - Navigate a narrowing lane

 Outside of those circumstances, bikers must use bike lanes if one is available.
-Additionally, cyclists may not cross toll bridges nor ride on freeways or expressways unless they obtain permission from the California Department of Transportation.
-Depending on the county, sidewalk cycling may also be offside.
+Additionally, cyclists may not cross toll bridges and may not ride on freeways or expressways unless they obtain permission from the California Department of Transportation.
+Depending on the county, sidewalk cycling may also be prohibited.
 Other cyclist violations include:

 - Riding the wrong way on a one-way street

 - Turning into traffic abruptly and without signaling

 What Should I do Immediately After a Bike Accident?

 - Gain Composure: If you’re not incapacitated, step one after a bike accident is taking a deep breath, shaking off the adrenaline, and regaining your composure.

 - Check Yourself: Even if you can’t feel or see any glaring outward injuries, check yourself for any lacerations, bruises, or contusions.
 They could be signs of internal issues.
 If necessary, seek medical help.